 The cemetery just over the road from 16WW also seems to host at the very least a crowd of pipistrelles (common and soprano).

 Here are some 16WW Chiroptera notes, sounds and images, and anecdata, with some exposed slightly more formally as a dataset.

 For more detail of observations at 16WW and elsewhere, and tech and analysis, see the following by-year sections:

 - 16WW Bat Activty

-- Bat activity at or near 16WW, Kingston-upon-Thames, London, KT1 3JA, UK
+- Bat activity with audio and spectrograms, at or near 16WW, Kingston-upon-Thames, London, KT1 3JA, UK

 - date created

 - date published